-Our experience enables us to offer effective outpatient, individualized, psychological care.
-We treat a number of mental health disorders, and provide a neutral ground to individuals to explore their strengths, struggles, and weaknesses.
+Our experience enables us to offer effective outpatient, individualized, psychological care to first responders.
+We treat a number of mental health disorders and provide a neutral ground to individuals to make changes.
 We utilize a strengths-based, cognitive behavioral therapy orientation that is often solution focused and very active.

 We promise to be there for you every step of your journey.
 Our goal is to help you learn from your life experiences, improve your daily functionality, and move forward to where you want to be in your life.

 Our focus is to help first responders reduce the impact of psychological symptoms, improve their health and well-being, and build new healthy behaviors conducive to managing ongoing wellness.
 We achieve this by providing a neutral safe space, listening to your concerns, building on your current strengths, and customizing a treatment plan to fit your needs.

 Dr. Dardeen has been in practice working with people to improve their lives since 2002.
 She is a certified insomnia specialist and enjoys helping people improve their sleep.
 She has an additional credential in managing critical incidents and responds to traumatic events that impact our area first responders.
 Dr. Dardeen has extensive tra